Best Walk-In Tubs of 2025

 Kohler Co. covers any walk-in tub defects or workmanship issues.
 The company’s lifetime limited warranty is one year for all other walk-in tub components (door seal, hydrotherapy systems, faucet and hand-held showerhead).

-Kohler is best for those who want their walk-in tub to have a look of luxury — if you’re looking for a basic model with no flair, you might want to consider another option.
+Kohler is best for those who want a luxury walk-in tub.
+If you’re looking for a basic model with no flair, you might want to consider another option.

 Our pick for affordability